cvallance/mongo-k8s-sidecar/README.md

    ...} ]
 ```

-If you want to use the StatefulSets' stable network ID, you have to make sure that you have the `KUBERNETES_MONGO_SERVICE_NAME`
+If you want to use the StatefulSets' stable network ID, you have to make sure that you have the `KUBERNETES_SERVICE_NAME`
 environmental variable set.
 Then the MongoDB replica set node names could look like this:
 ```
 [ { _id: 1,